MahmoudAbelaziz22/Deploy-of-ecommerce-app-using-bash/README.md

 # Introduction

-This is a sample e-commerce application built for learning purposes.
+This is a sample e-commerce application ,Here's how to deploy it on CentOS systems in two methods:

-Here's how to deploy it on CentOS systems:
+## 1- Manual way:

-## Deploy Pre-Requisites
+#### Deploy Pre-Requisites

 1. Install FirewallD